adamk72/consulting_website/src/pages/resume.md

 Dec 2005 - Sep 2010 @ _San Diego, CA_

-- Primary UI architect and developer, using C++, Java, and Objective-C to develop mobile phone apps.
+- Developed mobile phone apps as the primary UI architect and developer using C++, Java, and Objective-C.
-- Increased revenue by optimizing the software development build cycle, creating quick product turnarounds and more sales opportunities.
-- Architected build configuration system allowing for dynamic device porting (BREW/C++ & J2ME/JAVA), irrespective of feature phone type.
-- In a six month project of code refactoring, automation, and improving user experience, reduced new product release times from over two weeks to under one week, while simultaneously doubling DB and client query performance.
-End results were tens of thousands of dollars saved per project, the reduction of paid intern content creation staff from eight to three, and a leaner, more agile, software team.
+- Reduced new product release times from 2+ weeks to under one week while doubling DB and client query performance in a six-month project focused on code refactoring, automation, and improving user experience.
+- Saved tens of thousands of dollars per project and streamlined the software team by reducing paid intern content creation staff from 8 to 3, resulting in a leaner and more agile team.

 ### Kyocera Wireless Corp. ~ Sr. Software Engineer Lead
 #### Mobile Phone Manufacturing

 Feb 2003 - Dec 2005 @ _San Diego, CA_

-- Feature Phone UI Developer using C/C++; acted as backup buildmaster using Perforce.
+- Developed C/C++ Feature Phone UI and provided buildmaster backup support using Perforce.
-- Developed reusable UI main screen and menu systems in C and C++ for features phones; involved design team to ensure future roadmap compliance.
-- Liaison with UI/UX design group; worked to improve overall output by helping establish coding standards that were applicable to the likewise consistent UI design documents.
+- Improved overall output by establishing coding standards in liaison with the UI/UX design group.
-- Provided detailed analyses of build times and the impact on productivity; used results to pinpoint key areas to reduce raw build from 4 hours to 30 minutes through code refactoring and dependency fixes.
+- Analyzed build times to increase productivity, reducing raw build time from 4 hours to 30 minutes through code refactoring and dependency fixes.
 - Managed joint quality and user experience testing committee tasked with finding and implementing upfront testing strategies.
 - Part of the hiring committee tasked with ramping up the software team to support a large scale growth product development.